zonemaster/zonemaster/docs/specifications/functional-tests/Behavior-TP/behavior08.md

 seen in the appendix.
 The options --level (CRITICAL, ERROR, WARNING, NOTICE, INFO, DEBUG, DEBUG2 or DEBUG3) provides different levels of information for the zone being tested

-2. If the query doesn't have results with level to the verbose option thn the test return FAIL.
+2. If the query doesn't have results with level to the verbose option then the test return FAIL.

 ### Appendix